Deirror/DCL/README.md

 -
 //My way of doing this kind of stuff

-1.Create a folder (can be "Dependencies").
+1. Create a folder (can be "Dependencies").

 -In "Dependencies" you can create a folder with your library name(For instance, "DCL")

 ![Screenshot (601)](https://github.com/user-attachments/assets/093eeba3-c037-4855-8bbc-3694465bd704)

-2.Create folders "include" and "lib"(can be src) in "Dependencies".
+2. Create folders "include" and "lib"(can be src) in "Dependencies".

 ![Screenshot (602)](https://github.com/user-attachments/assets/0ef19c37-b122-47dd-ac40-82828054faff)